 - Company must be based in the United States and/or have a subsidiary in the United States.
 For example, the company may be based overseas but maintain a regional headquarters office or significant operations/tax status in the United States.

-Service Providers include consultants, customs brokers, freight forwarders, law firms, logistics providers, steamship lines, and testing and certification companies that help fashion brands, retailers, importers, and wholesalers successfully do business.
+Service Providers include consultants, customs brokers, freight forwarders, law firms, logistics providers, ocean carriers, and testing and certification companies that help fashion brands, retailers, importers, and wholesalers successfully do business.

 Manufacturers include companies that manufacture finished products and/or inputs for finished products.
 These companies may or may not import textile inputs for finished products, but regardless, support our mission to remove trade barriers.